- What is cellulite?

 The only symptom of cellulite, or orange peel skin, is a visible rippling of the skin's surface in certain areas.
 It occurs wherever there is a high concentration of fat cells in the lower layers of the skin.
 Cellulite does not cause pain, nor does it impair the skin's function.
 Depending on the stage of cellulite, other symptoms may become visible.

-Stage I
+Stadium I

 The skin dimples only become visible when the muscle is tensed, for example, when a skin fold is pinched together with two fingers.
 When lying down, however, no dimples are visible, as this is a mild structural cellulite.
 Under the skin, the connective tissue strands are partially shortened.

-Stage II
+Stadium II

 In this case, the cellulite is visible both when the gluteal muscles are relaxed and when they are tensed.
 This form therefore describes a moderate structural cellulite, as the volume of the fatty tissue continues to increase, and this increase in the volume of the fat cells results in compression of the small blood vessels.

-Stage III
+Stadium III

 In the third stage, the dimples are particularly pronounced, and additional hardening beneath the dimples can be felt on the buttocks.
 Even when lying down, the severe structural cellulite is clearly visible.
 Because lymph and blood circulation are significantly restricted, the legs can feel heavy, especially when walking.
 This stage can also be accompanied by water retention.